Wizz101/LogFrame/README.md

 ## Architecture

-This project follows the same architecture patterns as the MentoringShift frontend:
+This project follows the same architecture patterns as the PrimeShift Consulting frontend:

 - **Base Services**: `BaseDataService` for data services, `TranslationService` for i18n
 - **Base Components**: `PublicPageBaseComponent` for public pages